Chapter 2.1.2 Climate-friendly Governance

 Food insecurity will also increase, as crops and animals are lost or harmed by extreme weather, animal pathogens change; the fish move further further away into cooler waters and Scottish farmland is lost from agriculture, through off-setting and forestry plantations.
 A loss which will last generations, due to the difficulty of returning root tangled, clear cut forestry land to either pasture or plough-able land.

-The Scottish Government has an adaptation programme25 which fully recognises the need for increasing the resilience of communities, however as the Climate Change Committee has reported, progress on delivery has stalled26.
+The Scottish Government has an Adaptation Plan which fully recognises the need for increasing the resilience of communities, however as the Climate Change Committee has reported, progress on delivery has stalled.
 The same report goes on to say that there are good local level initiatives, and that fairness within adaptation is just as important as fairness elsewhere.
-Audit Scotland also highlighted the low priority adaptation has had and its importance in its recent report.27
+Audit Scotland also highlighted the low priority adaptation has had and its importance in its recent report.

-The adaptation programme was revised in 2024 and lacks ambitious and targeted measures.
+The Adaptation Plan was revised in 2024 and lacks ambitious and targeted measures.
 Despite good community consultation it fails to address many of the systemic barriers that lead to climate-exacerbated inequalities in areas such as health, housing, and skills.

 For further information: